renspringlea/ryba.ren/index.markdown

 * The Old Testament: A Very Short Introduction (Michael D. Coogan)
 * Gender Euphoria: Stories of Joy from Trans, Non-Binary, and Intersex Writers (ed.
 Laura Kate Dale)
 * How (Not) to Be Strong (Alex Scott)
-* Hearing Spiritual Voices: Medieval Mystics, Meaning and Psychiatry (Christopher C. H. Cook)
-* I Love Jesus, But I Want to Die: Finding Hope in the Darkness of Depression (Sarah J. Robinson)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*